-Despite the Protestants’ success in seeing their demands written into law, their efforts did not end there.
+Despite the Protestants’ success in seeing their demands written into law, their struggle for reconciliation and toleration did not end there.
 In actuality, the decree was not strictly enforced, especially after the death of the king responsible for it.
 So the Protestants were forced again and again to fight for the decree’s continuing validity and enforcement.
 Their success was limited to the renewed ratification of the decree by the general assembly in 1593, 1595, and 1598, each instance being only a temporary resumption of the discussion.
-The example of the decree shows that Polish tolerance was bound up not only with coexistence itself but also with the ability to return to a stage of reconciliation time after time The crises were also unavoidable because of the nature of interreligious coexistence as well as because “the lack of strong and effective authority was the factor that encouraged rioting in old Poland.”
-According to Tazbir and Teter, it was specifically the lack of the power of effective enforcement that created the opportunity for tolerance, since “in a state without strong and effective authority, it is impossible to enforce any religion on the entire populace.”
-This situation also led to the fact that tolerance was made manifest in the ability to reconcile and reestablish coexistence without deteriorating to religious war.
+The example of the decree shows that Polish tolerance was bound up not only with coexistence itself but also with the ability to reconcile and return to the status quo time after time.
+The crises were unavoidable due to the nature of interreligious coexistence and, what’s more, “the lack of strong and effective authority was the factor that encouraged rioting in old Poland.”
+According to Tazbir and Teter, it was specifically the lack of effective implementation force that created the opportunity for tolerance, since “in a state without strong and effective authority, it is impossible to enforce any religion on the entire populace.”
+Yet, in this reality, tolerance was manifested not only in the policy of a “state without stakes” but also in the ability to reconcile the sides and reestablish coexistence without allowing disintegration into religious war.